nihzh/nihzh.github.io/docs/Liverpool/105-Programming Paradigms.md

 - complex algorithms are mostly functional
 - A pure function is a balckbox
 - Pure functions **only** influence the world through **return values** -- No changes global state, printing, connect netwoks.....
-- Pure functions must be **deterministic**, no random contents
+- *Pure functions* must be **deterministic**; must not including side-effect, no random contents
+- *Deterministic*: When given same arguments, it always returns the same value
-- *Side-effect* is anything changes global state, printing, connect netwoks which cannot **export same output when have same input**.
+- *Side-effect* is anything changes global state, printing, connect netwoks which  **cannot export same output when having same input**.
+	- Anything the function does that is visible to the outside world
 - same input, always same output.
 - one function do one thing only.
 - No control flow, everything is juct function application